 This was the highlight of the self-guided tour, as the rest was sadly disappointing.
 It had very good reviews on TripAdvisor too, so I expected more from it.

 I loved the concept behind the idea, but the execution was lacking, especially with the bits that weren’t in proper working condition.
-And maybe we had our expectations set too high, as the House of Bols is a similar concept, but it’s a really hard act to follow.
+And maybe our expectations were set too high, as the House of Bols is a similar concept, but it’s also a really hard act to follow.
 But, this exhibit is still fairly new, so hopefully there will be enhancements in the future to improve the overall experience.

 Address: 52 Rue de l’Arbre Sec, 75001 Paris, France